pietrop/autoEdit_2_user_manual/transcribing.md

 You can export a video sequence of selection as they appear chronologically in the video.

+#### Other export options

-There are other export options such as plain text or timecode text, as well as srt captions.
+There are other export options such as plain text or timecode text, as well as `srt` captions.

 #### Note on Paper-editing